 “Missing middle housing” is an emerging trend in multi-family development – one that’s demanding developers look closely at its benefits and return on investment (ROI) opportunities.

-Missing middle housing is a type of neighborhood development that consists of a variety of house-sized building types – including duplexes, multiplexes, bungalow courts, townhomes and live-work spaces, to name just a few.
-“Missing” because these types of neighborhoods haven’t been around since the 1940s.
-“Middle” because they can be situated on empty parcels in between a spectrum of housing types – such as single-family homes and mid- to high-rise apartments.
+This type of neighborhood-scale development includes a variety of house-sized building types that offer more affordable living options for the workforce and growing communities.
+It’s called “missing” because these housing types disappeared after the 1940s and “middle” because they can be situated on empty parcels in between a spectrum of housing types, such as single-family homes and mid- to high-rise apartments.

 Several trends are driving the current housing market, three of which are explored below.
 These trends are impacting how we think, rent, buy, build and develop.